stefnestor/stefnestor.github.io/_posts/2022-06-27-bash-append-research-to-report.md

 - [LNAV](http://lnav.org) (console log viewer) allows you to filter columns and not just rows which'd be very helpful for reports.
 - Obsidian's [Local Rest API](https://github.com/coddingtonbear/obsidian-local-rest-api) let's you API query your notes which'd be helpful to automate diagnostic/log investigation to known issues.
-  - You can use Python + Obsidian's [Excalidraw](https://github.com/zsviczian/obsidian-excalidraw-plugin) to transition visual diagrams into investigation paths.
+- I've figured out how to use Python + Obsidian's [Excalidraw](https://github.com/zsviczian/obsidian-excalidraw-plugin) to transition visual diagrams into investigation paths.
+I need to figure out how to bring this into play to automate writing the report.